-I’m talking about items you can repurpose and use the rest of the year and items you can save until next Easter.
+Target Easter clearance is an essential stop for any bargain hunter.
+I’m talking about items you can repurpose and use the rest of the year or stuff you can save until next Easter.

 Once you know these tricks, you’ll never see Easter clearance the same way again.